 - NSAIDs; these drugs are used for the treatment of neuropathy and symptoms of pain like sensations.
 Some creams also prescribed by the doctor for its which helps in increasing the circulation of the body.

 Therapeutically non medicated treatments

-In this stimulation from other mean is provided to the muscle, heat, and compression techniques are preferable in this.
-The treatment may also depend on the entrapment of nerves like:
+In this stimulation is provided by other means to the muscle, heat and compression techniques are preferable in this.
+The treatment may also depend on the entrapment of nerves such as:

 - Ulnar nerve palsy: entrapment of ulnar nerve at the It causes pain and tingling like sensation at the wrist.

 - Facial nerve palsy; it includes entrapment of facial nerve and its therapeutic treatment is different from others.

 - Non medicated treatment also includes covering the part with a bandage.

 - Use of heat and cold pads.